massimotroncone/mywebsite/content/authors/admin/_index.md

 ---

-I am a PhD candidate in political science at the European Politics Research Group at [ETH Zurich](https://macis.gess.ethz.ch/).
+I am a PhD candidate in political science at [ETH Zurich](https://macis.gess.ethz.ch/).

-My primary research interest lies in electoral institutions and politicians’ behavior.
-In the first paper of my dissertation, I take advantage of the two-tier elections to the Italian Senate to study the political consequences of malapportionment.
-In the second paper, I exploit original data on church renovations across Italy between 1948 and 1994 to study the clientelistic relationship between the Christian Democrats and the Church.
-Currently, I am also collaborating on various projects on ethnic politics, with a particular focus on minorities’ political preferences and cultural integration.
-My research typically combines observational data with standard methods for causal inference.
+My research focuses on distributive politics, electoral institutions, and voting behavior.
+I study how politicians choose to allocate public resources to secure re-election and how these decisions influence the political opinions of the general public.
+My work typically combines observational data with methods for causal inference

 On this page, you can find information about my research and teaching.
-Feel free to [drop me an email](mailto::massimo.troncone@eup.gess.ethz.ch) for further requests.
+Feel free to [drop me an email](mailto::massimo.troncone@eup.gess.ethz.ch).